giasemidis/giasemidis.github.io/_posts/2023-05-29-chatgpt-chatbox-assistant.md

 ### The importance of prompt engineering

-The previous version of the app used the model `text-davinci-003` which is available via the API end-point `Completion`.
+The previous version of the app used the model `text-davinci-003` which is available via the `Completion` API end-point.
 The prompt was:

 ```python
 prompt = (